dnaforge/dnaforge/docs/user-guide/README.md

 #### Additional Parameters
 * Routing Parameters
-    + **Greedy Vertices** Bring cylinders as close to the vertex as possible.
-Otherwise keeps each cylinder equally distant from the vertex.
+    + **Minimise steric zones at nodes** Bring cylinders as close to the node as possible.
+Otherwise keeps each cylinder equally distant from the node.
+    + **Max Cycles** Maximise the number of cycles / minimise the embedding genus.
+    + **Min Cycles** Minimise the number of cycles / maximise the embedding genus.
+    + **Min Spacers** Ignore genus and try to minimise the lengths of spacer segments.

 * Strand Parameters
     + **Max Strand Length** Maximum strand length in nucleotides.
-    + **Min Overlap** Minimum length of overlapping segments in nucleotides.
+    + **Min Binding Length** Minimum length of overlapping segments in nucleotides.
     + **Min Spacer Nucleotides** Minimum number of spacer nucleotides generated between each stem segment.
     + **Max Spacer Nucleotides** Maximum number of spacer nucleotides generated between each stem segment.

 * Primary Structure Parameters
     + **GC-content** Target Proportion of G's and C's in the generated primary structure.
     + **Spacer Nucleotides** Spacer bases in IUPAC notation.
 Separated by spaces.
-    + **Banned Subsequences** Banned subsequences in IUPAC notation.
+    + **Forbidden Subsequences** Banned subsequences in IUPAC notation.
 Separated by spaces.

 * Primary Generator Parameters
     + **Iterations** The generator will run for this many iterations.